 VERTEBROPLASTY / KYPHOPLASTY

-These procedures involve injection of cement into the fractured vertebra, often in cases of severe osteoporosis where the healing ability of the fractured bone is limited, and you are suffering tremendous amount of pain.
+These procedures involve an injection of cement into the fractured vertebra, often in cases of severe osteoporosis where the healing ability of the fractured bone is limited, and you are suffering a tremendous amount of pain.
 The difference between vertebroplasty and kyphoplasty is that kyphoplasty involves placing a deflated balloon, and then inflating it before cement is introduced.

 These procedures are done via puncture holes and you will be under sedation throughout the procedure (Figure 15).

-These are the implants put in between your spinous processes (beak-like projections over the back of the spine bone) to maintain the decompression, by keeping your ligaments tense, and preventing it from reducing the canal space.
+These are the implants put in between your spinous processes (beak-like projections over the back of the spine bone) to maintain the decompression, by keeping your ligaments tense and preventing it from reducing the canal space.
 It also restricts your back extension (backward bending movement of your spine), which indirectly prevents the spinal canal from getting narrowed down with movement.

 Unlike fusion, Interspinous spacers are dynamic stabilizers.
-They do not restrict the movement of your spinal segment while stabilizing the space available for nerves, and preventing it from causing compression over your nerves.
+They do not restrict the movement of your spinal segment while stabilizing the space available for nerves and preventing it from causing compression over your nerves.

 Insertion of such spacers may be performed via a minimally invasive approach (Figure 16) nowadays.

-Conditions of unstable spine, as found in infections, inflammatory causes, fractures, or wear and tear of parts of your back (spondylosis, spondylolisthesis) may require joining of the bones together to make them more stable, and prevent further damage to your back.
+Conditions of an unstable spine, as found in infections, inflammatory causes, fractures, or wear and tear of parts of your back (spondylosis, spondylolisthesis) may require joining of the bones together to make them more stable, and prevent further damage to your back.
 Your specialist may advise this option after evaluating your symptoms and studying your investigations.

 Fusion may be performed via a minimally invasive approach nowadays (Figure 17).